 My session rates are comparable with doctoral level specialist psychologists in Los Angeles.
 Please setup a free consultation to learn more about the rates for the specific services you are seeking.

 I do not offer a sliding scale due to the limited number of client hours available.
 However, I know that not everyone is in a place to invest in individual therapy during certain life seasons.
 Although nothing can replace the value of personalized one-on-one or couples therapy, I do offer opportunities to learn and engage via blogs, videos, workshops, community events, and speaking engagements.

 Join my social media pages or newsletter list for upcoming events and opportunities.
-If you’d like to enquire about availablity to speak at your event please contact me at email@example.com and we can discuss.
+If you’d like to inquire about availability to speak at your event please contact me at [email protected] and we can discuss.